Aminoacetone

-Aminoacetone is the simplest monopeptide with the formula CH3C(O)CH2NH2.
+Aminoacetone is the organic compound with the formula CH3C(O)CH2NH2.
 Although stable in the gaseous form, once condensed it reacts with itself.
-The protonated derivative forms stable salts, e.g. aminoacetone hydrochloride ([CH3C(O)CH2NH3]Cl)).
+The protonated derivative forms isolable salts, e.g. aminoacetone hydrochloride ([CH3C(O)CH2NH3]Cl)).
 The semicarbazone of the hydrochloride is another bench-stable precursor.
 Aminoacetone is a metabolite that is implicated in the biosynthesis of methylglyoxal.

+Aminoacetone is also produced during catabolism of the amino acid threonine.
+Threonine is first dehydrogenated to 2-amino-3-oxobutyrate, which is unstable and spontaneously decarboxylates to aminoacetone.
+Aminoacetone is then oxidized and deaminated, giving 2-oxopropanal (methylglyoxal), which is in turn oxidized to pyruvate.
+This pathway is the most important catabolic pathway of threonine in mammals.